ephraimpei/sales-data-visualization/readme.md

 ## Summary

-This app visualizes mocked up sales data loaded from a CSV file.
-The data is captured in a hierarchical fashion where the product is is represented in three levels (product, brand, family) and the point of sale location is represented in two levels (territory and state).
-The app can easily be expanded to support additional levels due to the compartmentalization of the app.

-This app provides the user with an interactive tree map that gets loaded according the data captured in the CSV file.
-The initial load is from a mocked up CSV file on the server, but the user will be able to upload his/her own CSV file with a template to refresh the tree map with their own data.
+This app loads up a beautiful and interactive tree layout for viewing basic sales data.
+The initial data load is from a mocked up CSV file on the server, but the user will be able to upload his/her own CSV file using the provided template to refresh the tree map with their own data.
+The app can easily be expanded to support additional levels due to the DataStore script that modularizes the app thus allowing it to be easily maintained.

 ### Languages
 * JavaScript